633 W 5th Street #2890

-These machines can range in size from a small garden chipper to industrial, crew-served tree chippers.
+These machines can range in size from small garden chippers to industrial, crew-served tree chippers.
 Smaller chippers can fit in the bed of a pickup truck.
 And the larger woodchippers are wheel mounted on a sturdy frame with heavy-duty tires, sufficient for street and offroad transport.
 City and County trucks often tow these portable machines to and from job sites and freeway cleanup projects after floods, for example.

 The medium-sized rigs are usually towed behind vans and flatbed trucks for use by gardeners and contractors in private contracting jobs.
-So mom and pop landscaping companies, as well as large organizations, use these machines.
-But the goal is the same, the rapid and efficient disposal of trees and other debris that is causing blight, or health and safety issues.
+So mom-and-pop landscaping companies, as well as large organizations, use these machines.
+But the goal is the same, the rapid and efficient disposal of trees and other debris that is causing blight or health and safety issues.

-Similarity Between Paper Shredders and Wood Chippers.
+Similarity Between Paper Shredders and Wood Chippers

 Shredders are similar to woodchippers.
-But a paper shredder is generally a white-collar mechanical device that shreds and cuts up wood pulp derived products such as paper and cardboard.
+But a paper shredder is generally a white-collar mechanical device that shreds and cuts up wood pulp-derived products such as paper and cardboard.
 Typically these devices are designed to destroy private and confidential documents.
 The rollerblades chop the papers into strips or particles that cannot be easily reassembled.
 However, some government organizations and industrial businesses shred documents en mass using gigantic paper shredders.

 As can be seen, the guillotine-like function of paper shredders and woodchippers remains similar, and they are both traditionally used in a work setting.
-Of course, there are NSA approved shredders for government use, and so on.
-With 16 sheet capacity and over shredders, the higher the risk, a piece of clothing or jewelry will suck a person into the machine.
+Of course, there are NSA-approved shredders for government use, and so on.
+With 16 sheet capacity and over-shredders, the higher the risk a piece of clothing or jewelry will suck a person into the machine.
 Also, paper shredders come in many sizes, even for the home, which presents a grave risk to the tiny fingers of small children, for example.

 How do Woodchippers and Shredders injure people?